-The Board of Revision is appointed by resolution of City Council, in accordance with the provisions of The Cities Act, and cannot have less than three members.
+The Board of Revision is appointed by resolution of City Council, in accordance with the provisions of The Cities Act, Section 192, which also describes the role of the Lieutenant Governor in Council for the Province in making regulations regarding Boards of Revision and their training.
+Boards cannot have less than three members.
 The Chair of the Board is designated by members.
-The Chair may appoint panels of not less than three members.
+The Chair may appoint Panels of not less than three members.
 A Panel may hear and rule on appeals concurrently as though it were the Board of Revision in every instance.